Travel Irons for Quilting

 by Karin Jensen

-I am taking my first quilting class and would like to know what mini iron should I get for using in my class?
+I am taking my first quilting class and would like to know what mini iron should I get for use in my class?

 If this is a guild workshop, again, many times the program chair will make sure there are irons available in the classroom.